andrea-t94/airflow-net/status.md

 To do
 - time to generate dags with llama server optimised params
+- fine tuning
 - mem bound improvements:
-- on M1: try MLX, quantised KV cache, spec decoding (not sure since 8 workers)
+- - on M1: try MLX, quantised KV cache, spec decoding (not sure since 8 workers)
--  change GPU: vLLM pagedAttention (works with CUDA), bigger machine and more workers
+-  - change GPU: vLLM pagedAttention (works with CUDA), bigger machine and more workers
+- inference repo beautify.
+Has to be runnable stand alone and I want to write a blog with that (how do I calculate CTX, batch, input output?)

 Next steps